emersonjcarvalho/fence-estimator/README.md

 3. **Fallback Mode**:
    - The application will automatically fall back to direct Supabase API calls if Prisma is not configured
    - Check the browser console for warnings about fallback mode

+### Deployment Issues on Vercel

+If you encounter issues with Prisma on Vercel deployment:

+1. **Prisma Not Generated Error**:
+   - This project is configured to generate Prisma during build using the `postinstall` and `vercel-build` scripts
+   - Make sure your `vercel.json` file is properly set with the `buildCommand` set to `npm run vercel-build`
+   - Ensure you've set the `DATABASE_URL` environment variable in your Vercel project settings

+2. **Database Connection Issues**:
+   - For Supabase, make sure to include both `DATABASE_URL` and `DIRECT_URL` in your Vercel environment variables
+   - Verify that your database allows connections from Vercel's IP range

 ---